This product has not been claimed by the company yet.

 Ease of online banking

-UOB One Account is a popular high interest savings account from UOB Singapore which allows you to enjoy tiered bonus interest rates of up to 2.50%p.a. (previously 3.68%) on your first S$75,000.
-The extra bonus interest rates are only available when account holders fulfil these categories:
+UOB One Account is a popular high interest savings account from UOB Singapore which allows you to enjoy tiered bonus interest rates of up to 2.50% p.a., with a base interest rate of 0.05% p.a., on your first S$75,000.
+The extra bonus interest rates are only available when account holders fulfill these 2 categories: hitting a minimum card spend of S$500 on UOB Cards, and Salary Crediting or Making 3 Bill Payments.

 Read Review About...